-We are blessed with so many beautiful, all season expedition venues in this part of the world.
+Land Ho!
+There are so many beautiful, all season expedition venues in this part of the world.

-Moreton bay is magnificent, and alive with dugong, sea turtle, dolphin, osprey and other wildlife including the distinctive Brahminy kite.
-In the winter, humpback whales come in to have their calves in sheltered waters.
+Moreton bay is magnificent, and alive with dugong, sea turtle, dolphin, osprey and other wildlife such as the distinctive Brahminy kite.
+In the winter, humpback whales arrive to have their calves in sheltered waters.
 During summer, the migratory sea birds arrive from the northern hemisphere – and many of our boats are named after them.

 Teerk Roo Ra

-Otherwise known as Peel Island, this beautiful island offers a range of protected campsites from northerly winds on Horseshoe Bay.
-The legacy of various institutions aimed at isolation and recovery continues with our adventure therapy programs based from this island.
+Otherwise known as Peel Island, this beautiful place offers protection from northerly winds at the magnificent sand flats of Horseshoe Bay.
+The legacy of various institutions for people in need of recovery continues today with our adventure therapy programs that are based here.

 Offering great protection from most wind directions, this sand slip was created by a mining accident in the 1970’s, covering the mangroves which surround it.
 Now re-vegetated it offers shade and the opportunity for small twig fires which we learn how to light using traditional techniques.
 BlakesleysSlip_IOSSRecreationalUseStudy